vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 ### My opinions about Spck Code Editor

-I used Spck Code Editor (or Spck for short) because I wanted to find a code editor that has a smart completion for JavaScript like Visual Studio Code (VS Code).
+I used Spck Code Editor (or Spck for short) because I wanted to find a code editor with a smart completion for JavaScript like Visual Studio Code (VS Code).

 I try Spck version 8.0.8.0 which is the latest version on Google Play Store while I am updating this blog post.
 I do not have anything to say.
 It has received updates.
 But they are not as big as Acode.